haiwera-silk-cd/magento-devdocs/guides/v2.1/config-guide/config/config-php.md

 The value `1`或`0` indicates whether a module is enabled or disabled.

 Disabled modules are not recognized by the Magento application; in other words, they don't participate in merging configuration, in dependency injection, events, plug-ins, and so on.
-Disabled modules do not modify the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}storefront{% endglossarytooltip %} or {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} and don't affect routing.
+Disabled modules do not modify the {% glossarytooltip 1a70d3ac-6bd9-475a-8937-5f80ca785c14 %}网站前台{% endglossarytooltip %} or {% glossarytooltip 29ddb393-ca22-4df9-a8d4-0024d75739b1 %}Admin{% endglossarytooltip %} and don't affect routing.

 The only practical difference of a module being disabled and being completely absent in the code base is that a disabled module is found by the autoloader, enabling its classes and constants to be reused in other code.